 AGC Glass Europe carbon footprint also assesses these avoided emissions to get a global picture of our impact.
 Indeed, energy efficient products are often more sophisticated and generate higher impacts at production stage compared to standard products.
 Considering the sole production stage is missing the key stage of the product life cycle: the use stage.

-For the purposes of calculating energy savings provided by the glazing on buildings, several methodologies were followed such as: The "GHG Protocol for Project Accounting, ISO 14064-2 Greenhouse gases -- Part 2: Specification with guidance at the project level for quantification, monitoring and reporting of greenhouse gas emission reductions or removal enhancements" and "METI Guidelines for Quantifying GHG emission reductions of goods or services through Global Value Chain".
+Avoided emissions are emission reductions that occur outside of a product’s life cycle or value chain, but as a result of the use of that product(1) .
+Other terms used to describe avoided emissions include climate positive, net-positive accounting, and scope 4.
+For the purposes of calculating energy savings provided by the glazing on buildings and hence the avoided CO2 emissions, several methodologies were followed such as: The "GHG Protocol for Project Accounting, ISO 14064-2 Greenhouse gases -- Part 2: Specification with guidance at the project level for quantification, monitoring and reporting of greenhouse gas emission reductions or removal enhancements" and "METI Guidelines for Quantifying GHG emission reductions of goods or services through Global Value Chain".

 The main principle is to consider next to the production impacts from one calendar year, the benefits from the products manufactured during this year over their full life cycle, compared to a baseline scenario.
 E.g. in case of glazings for building the avoided emissions are calculated as the savings between advanced low-e coatings compared to clear double glazing or single glazing over a 30 years lifetime.